The blue-lit letters of Jordan Marsh

 a boy of lesser name and age has met

-the challenges of life head on, though poor
+the challenges of life head on, though

 to get a seat (full paid by Will undone)